jariarkko/draft-iab-internet-consolidation/draft-arkko-internet-consolidation.md

 Awareness of these issues while working on standards would be useful, so that the issues can be taken into account and appropriately mitigated.
-To begin with, those of us Interested in the broader questions about Internet development and Internet researchers are needed to identify some of the effects that new technology developments may pose.
+To begin with, those of us interested in the broader questions about Internet research and development are needed to identify some of the effects that new technology developments may pose.

 ## Open Source {#opensource}